List of Linux Environment Variables and How to Set Them

 To unset an environment variable, we can use the unset command:

+This command permanently removes variables exported through the terminal.
 Variables stored in configuration files will also be removed from the current shell session.
-However, they will fetch again upon next logging in.
+However, the system can fetch these back upon the next login.

-To permanently unset a variable you stored in a file, go to the file, and remove the entry containing the variable definition.
+To permanently unset a variable you stored in a file, go to the file and remove the entry containing the variable definition.

 Conclusion